-The work programme provides the essential information for submitting a proposal to this call.
+• The work programme provides the essential information for submitting a proposal to this call.
 It describes the content of the topics to be addressed, and details on how it will be implemented.
-The work programme is available on the CORDIS and Participant Portal call pages.
+The work programme is available on the CORDIS call page.
 The part giving the basic data on implementation (deadline, budget, additional conditions etc) is also posted as a separate document ("call fiche").
 You must consult these documents.